leonardo-panseri/cicero-on-vidor4000/artifact-evaluation/README.md

 ### YARB Benchmark Suite
 We exploited the **YARB** benchmark suite (https://github.com/necst/yarb) to execute the RE2 library on the used benchmarks.

-Specifically, it bases on a standard and replicabe approach to execute the tests and provides an integrate environment for REs execution retriving all the useful information.
+Specifically, it is based on a standard and replicable approach to execute the tests.
+YARB provides an integrated environment for REs execution retriving all the useful information.

 Via YARB is possible to get the testbench, comprising the data and the REs to execute.
 However, to faithfully reproduce the paper experimental results, we strongly suggest to use the REs and the data we already configured.
-Precisely, for the tests in the paper we randomly selected a set of 200 REs from the benchmarks, and we reporte them for convenince.
+Precisely, for the tests in the paper we randomly selected a set of 200 REs from the benchmarks, and we report in the repo for convenince.

 For simplicity, to test from a scratch the RE2 library on the Raspberry it possible to run: